kovs705/kovs705/README.md

 ## Hello! ¡Hola! こんにちは!
 Terve! Привет!

-Well, ios is not the only platform I build for

 🔥 **I’m currently working on:**
  - <img src="Resources/LifetimeHealth.png" alt="Lifetime Health" width="28" style="vertical-align:center; margin-right:5px;"> [LifetimeHealth](https://lifetimehealth.in) - StartUp project in India